Flo-CS/dotfiles/WIKI.md

 - linux dark/light mode
 - split .bashrc and .profile to avoid conflicts with programs auto generating things (like rust and nvm)

+## To learn

+- Zypper package manager: what is a service ?

 ## Config templates

 - https://github.com/end-4/dots-hyprland/tree/main